THIRD WORLD DEVELOPMENT: THEORY AND ANALYSIS

 Form teams and get to know your partners and team leaders.

-1/24 DEVELOPMENT ASSISTANCE AND THE THIRD WORLD
+9/2 DEVELOPMENT ASSISTANCE AND THE THIRD WORLD

-Group work: How do you feel about the term “Third World” to describe certain countries?
+General discussion: Working in small groups, consider the following questions: How do you feel about the term “Third World” to describe certain countries?
 Why?
 What are alternative terminologies?
 What do you think about them?
 Reflect on the impact of these labels and find some examples on how they are used in newspapers, journals, the web, etc.

-1/26 Meet in Milne 104
+9/4 Meet in Milne 121

 Team Work - This week teams will work on selecting a country/region and assign tasks and areas of research to their members.